nerdralph/picoUART/README.md

 Examples include a clock tuner program to help determine the best OSCCAL value for error-free communication.

 For an even smaller transmit-only asynchronous serial library, see <a href="https://github.com/nerdralph/debugSerial">debugSerial</a>.

+For a full-duplex bit-banged AVR UART implementation, see <http://nerdralph.blogspot.com/2020/06/a-full-duplex-tiny-avr-software-uart.html>WGMUART</a>.